 The tool also lets you compare visitor engagement metrics and see which countries the websites get their traffic from.

-All in all, Traffic Analytics provides five highly-useful reports:
+All in all, Traffic Analytics provides six highly-useful reports:

 - Traffic Overview